The map will be set up utilizing the battlemist hex based map system.

 +2 Kill the enemy force commander (instead of the normal +1)

-+3 Kill the enemy Army commander (instead of the normal +1) -1 Force Commander killed (all surviving friendly units).
++3 Kill the enemy Army commander (instead of the normal +1)

 -2 Army Commander killed (all surviving friendly units).